kessoning/Audio-Offline-Analysis/README.md

 int volume = Float.parseFloat(string_volume); // the current sound volume from the file
 ```

 You might consider using an index that increments each frame.
-Save process for the beat detection, with the values decided in the --mul argument when the frame is onset.
+Same steps for the beat detection, with the values decided in the --mul argument when the frame is onset.

 ## Contributing